Home UpStaff

 Archimedes is now known to be the first to develop integral calculus, recorded in his book, "The Method," approximately 2000 years before Newton or Liebniz.

-Picture of robot built by Richard A. Smalley when he was a child.
+Robot built by Richard Smalley when he was a child, prior to service.

 I built this robot in high school.
 Programmable by means of a detachable keypad, the robot could carry out simple maneuvers.
 Every boy should build his own robot.
-However in retrospect that only age can provide, I think the responsibility of caring for a pet dog would have been preferable.
+However, in retrospect that only age can provide, I think the responsibility of caring for a pet dog would have been better.

 I also built a telephone, picture coming soon.